janpeter123/TicTacToe/README.md

 Why I did this?
 Because it was easier 😅 without any AI knowledge.

-Then the bot will pick a random number and see if the place is occupied by the player if not, It'll place the symbol if it is occupied it will again pick another random number and then place it where's available.
+Then the bot will pick a random number and see if the place is occupied by the player if not, It'll place a symbol if it is occupied it will again pick another random number and then place it where's available.

+## aditional comments:
 The game works better than I expected and it's pretty fun to play with a "dumb" bot

 Actual game footage: